Immigration’s online system is closed 27 May–1 June. Visa issuance may be delayed. Contact us for urgent matters.

 For Chinese passport holders, entering Indonesia is straightforward with the right visa.

-For longer stays or multiple visits, consider the B211A or D212 visas.
+For longer stays or multiple visits, consider the C1 (previously known as B211A) or D212 visas.

 Ready to explore Indonesia?
 Start your visa application today with Visa BaliEasy and enjoy a stress-free arrival.